Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 ### Troubleshooting

-If you do not get the Operator status, but believe you already registered this channel during a previous session, try using `ChanServ OP`:
+If you do not get the operator status, but believe you already registered this channel during a previous session, try using `ChanServ OP`:

 ```irc